NicoSalga/teambapp/README.md

 # Challenger (previously TeambApp)

-### Introduction
+## Introduction
-Challenger started out as an app built with [Vue](https://vuejs.org/index.html/) + [Material Design](https://vuejs.org/index.html/) designed to create multidisciplinary challenges and follow up on their outcomes and rankings, with a social component.
+Challenger started out as an app built with [Vue](https://vuejs.org/index.html/) + [Material Design](https://vuematerial.io/) aimed to enabling the creation of multidisciplinary game challenges and the ability to follow up on their outcomes and user rankings, with a strong social component.

- Since we were lacking a designer in the team, we decided to go with [Vue Material Admin Template](https://github.com/tookit/vue-material-admin/) - with [Vuetifyjs](https://vuetifyjs.com/) as base framework -  for presentation.
+Since we were lacking a designer in the team, we decided to go with [Vue Material Admin Template](https://github.com/tookit/vue-material-admin/) - with [Vuetifyjs](https://vuetifyjs.com/) as base framework -  for our presentation layer.

 ###